jadeforrest/blog/content/posts/2023-08-11--hiring-new-engineers/index.md

 ## Thank you

 [John Hyland](https://www.linkedin.com/in/jhyland/) is a former colleague of mine, and the author of the post I feature here.
-Contact him if you're interested in further details after reading this post.
-I suspect he'd jump at a chance to do similar programs at other companies, and even to help others who are doing so.
+Contact them if you're interested in further details after reading this post.
+I suspect they'd jump at a chance to do similar programs at other companies, and even to help others who are doing so.

 Image by <a href="https://pixabay.com/users/kim_hester-3648659/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1785760">kim_hester</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1785760">Pixabay</a>